 Employers have a key role to play here.
 They can enable employees to make informed decisions, as well as help them feel more in control of their finances.
 Organisations can help their staff through signposting them to relevant guidance, information and support, as well as providing this themselves, either directly and/or through a trusted partner.

 There is a wealth of financial advice available via the internet, which is good, but so much information to sift through can feel overwhelming.
-It helps to have guidance come from one trusted source, ie. an employer - ideally in a format that makes the advice easy to digest and act on.
+It helps to have guidance come from one trusted source, such as an employer – ideally in a format that makes the advice easy to digest and act on.

-For example, you could offer webinars or conferences, clinics, 1:1 financial mentoring, support groups, assessments, and budgeting advice.
-Employee Assistance Programmes often have a 24/7 helpline which means that even ‘hard to reach’ employee groups can access guidance when they need it.
+For example, you could offer webinars or conferences, clinics, 1:1 financial mentoring, support groups, assessments and budgeting advice.
+Employee assistance programmes often have a 24/7 helpline which means that even ‘hard to reach’ employee groups can access guidance when they need it.

 It may still feel taboo in UK society to discuss money.
 Employers may feel they are intruding by offering advice on such a sensitive subject, and would prefer to leave individual employees to manage their own money.

 But providing financial education puts power in the hands of your employees to increase their knowledge and make the right decisions for their circumstances.
 If people feel more in control of their finances, this has huge benefits in terms of mental health and self-confidence, as well as the associated positive changes in social mobility.